mrkjdy/website/static/posts/pattern-matching/post.md

 ```

 However, I'd argue that it doesn't solve the main problem we're dealing with,
-and it gives you another way to shoot yourself in the foot: If you or someone
+and it gives you another way to shoot yourself in the foot.
+For example, if you
-else forgets to return or break in a case, then the calculations may be
+or someone else forgets to return or break in a case, then the calculations may
-incorrect again, leading to another difficult-to-debug problem.
-So now, in each
+be incorrect again, leading to another difficult-to-debug problem.
+So now, in
-place where you may be processing shapes like this, you have to remember to add
+each place where you may be processing shapes like this, you have to remember to
-handlers when new shapes are added and always remember to return or break.
+add handlers when new shapes are added and always remember to return or break.

 These problems aren't just limited to C.
 [Languages that descend from C](https://en.wikipedia.org/wiki/List_of_C-family_programming_languages)